moscowchill/s5.odin/docs/BACKCONNECT.md

 - Port range: **6000-8000** (2000 concurrent clients max)
 - Ports are allocated sequentially from the lowest available
 - When a client disconnects, its port is freed for reuse
-- The shared SOCKS5 listener on port 1080 uses round-robin (for backwards compatibility)
+- Each client gets a dedicated SOCKS5 port for targeted routing

 ## Troubleshooting